No ESI data

 You get into a car accident, and you submit a claim to your provider.
 While assessing your claim, your insurance company realizes that you've provided false information about the event (the location of the accident, the parties involved, the total damages, the condition of the vehicle before the accident, etc.).
 After confirming this information, your car insurance company can choose to deny your claim.

-Bonus tip — Want to learn why home insurance companies deny fire claims?
-Click here to learn more!
+Bonus tip — Learn why home insurance companies deny fire claims

 Find the best insurance rates today.